The 1871 U.S.-Korea Conflict: Cause and Effects

 As can be seen, the Koreans allude to the fact that most of the Sherman¡¯s crew was Asian and that they had had problems with them in the past.
 Also, that one person aboard the Sherman (Hogarth) was especially known in the region for his trouble-making.

 The year 1866 was a busy one for the government of Korea.
 The General Sherman caused it one headache, while the French were causing it another.
 In the spring of 1866, nine French missionaries were executed by the Korean government, as foreign influence, especially religious, was being repressed and any followers were being persecuted.
 In October 1866, the French invaded Kanghwa Island, in retaliation for the executions, with about 500-1,000 troops.
-The Koreans call this the Pyǒnginyangyo (º´Àξç¿ä: ܰìÙåÇèö), or the Western Disturbance in the Pyǒngin (1866) Year [Eckert, et al termed it the ¡°French Disturbance of 1866¡±].
+The Koreans call this the Pyǒnginyangyo (º´Àξç¿ä: Ü°ìÙåÇèö), or the Western Disturbance in the Pyǒngin (1866) Year [Eckert, et al termed it the ¡°French Disturbance of 1866¡±].
 They also had battles with Korean forces as far up as the Munsu Mountain Fortress (¹®¼ö»ê¼º).
 However, by early November, the French started experiencing heavy casualties in fighting near the southern part of Kanghwa Island.
 By the third week of November, the French forces left Korea.
 They took with them many war prizes, including 340 volumes from Korea¡¯s archives on Kanghwa Island.
 In the past decade, Korea and France have discussed the return of the books, but none have come back so far.
 In a personal note, about three years ago I came into possession of a Korean horn bow that was captured by the French in 1866.
 The person I received it from wished for it to be returned to Korea, so I brought it with me.
 I turned it over to the Korea Military Academy Museum, where it is now housed.
 As far as I can ascertain, it is the only war prize ever formally returned to Korea.

-If those intrusions were not enough, the Koreans were to have one more that year.
+If those intrusions were not enough, the Koreans were to have another one two years later in 1868.
 Ernst J. Oppert, who was originally from Germany, was contacted by a French priest, Father S. Féron, who had escaped execution by the Koreans that spring.
 Féron gave Oppert the idea of exhuming and holding for ransom the corpse of Namyǒn Kun, the father of the Tae Wǒn Kun, the regent of Korea (the Tae Wǒn Kun, Yi Ha- ǔng was the father of King Kojong).
 The misadventure was supposedly financed by an American, Frederick Jenkins, an interpreter at the United States Consulate General in Shanghai.
 About 120-plus men took part in the scheme, with most being Chinese and Filipino.
 They made their way to the tomb, located in Tǒksan County, in Ch¡¯ungchǒnnamdo and proceeded to dig it up.
 They got as far as the coffin, but didn¡¯t realize how complete and complicated Korean burials could be.
 The noise and commotion they created got the attention of the local population who chased them away.
 They escaped to Yǒngjong Island but were also opposed by locals there.
 Again, they fled.
 Oppert made it back to Germany and later wrote a book about his failed mission (A Forbidden Land: Voyages to Corea 1880).
 Jenkins was put on trial by a United States court, but was acquitted (Y.K.
 Kim 2001).

 It is easy to see why the Koreans, by 1871, were not all that eager to enter into discourse with the Americans or any other foreigners.
 In fact, it just reaffirmed the Tae Wǒn Kun¡¯s resolve to exclude foreign contact, which reinforced the meaning of Korea¡¯s nickname of The Hermit Kingdom.